GTNet:Guided Transformer Network for Detecting Human-Object Interactions: INTRODUCTION

 Current research has integrated many different techniques ranging from attention mechanisms~\cite{ulutan2020vsgnet,gao2018ican} to graph convolutional networks~\cite{qi2018learning,gao2020drg} to detect HOIs.
 In basic detection frameworks, human and object features are usually extracted with an object detection network.
 Then, interactions are predicted from the extracted features.
 To strengthen these features, one could use additional features such as relative spatial configurations~\cite{ulutan2020vsgnet, gao2018ican}, human pose estimation~\cite{wan2019pose}, or more accurate segmentation masks~\cite{liuamplifying}.

 However, to fully utilize the power of these additional features, the local spatial context needs to be leveraged more effectively.
 In computer vision tasks, context often refers directly to the background and surroundings of the objects or people of interest.
 In the following, we use "context" to refer to spatial regions localizing the human-object interactions.
 Few current works~\cite{wang2019deep,gao2018ican, gao2020drg, wang2020contextual} have tried to find relevant spatial contexts by having separate attention mechanisms for humans and objects but do not leverage any additional features in the attention framework.
 To this end, GTNet proposes a unique way to find spatial contextual information for detecting HOIs by leveraging spatial configurations (i.e. relative spatial layout between a human and an object) and object semantics (i.e. category of objects represented by word embeddings).
+This method has proven to be very effective, as can be seen in Figure~\ref{fig:short}, where our proposed Guidance Module improves performance over our model without the guidance mechanism.

-We take inspiration from natural language processing (NLP) where the self attention~\cite{xu2015show} based Transformer architecture~\cite{vaswani2017attention} has shown significant success in finding contextual information.
-To adapt the Transformer architecture for detecting HOIs, GTNet utilizes spatial configurations and object semantics.
-GTNet concatenates pairwise human and object features and uses them as queries to the attention mechanism.
-With the help of self attention, we encode the spatial contextual information in these queries.
-As mentioned in previous works~\cite{girdhar2019video, vaswani2017attention}, in Transformer-like architectures, embedding positional information in queries helps the network to encode richer contextual information, so we propose a guidance mechanism which is able to perform this positional embedding in queries.
-We combine relative spatial configurations with object semantics to guide the queries throughout the network.
+We take inspiration from Natural Language Processing (NLP) where the self attention~\cite{xu2015show} based Transformer architecture~\cite{vaswani2017attention} has shown significant success in finding contextual information.
+To adapt the Transformer architecture for detecting HOIs, GTNet concatenates pairwise human and object features and uses them as queries to the attention mechanism.
+However, detection of HOIs often depend upon relative spatial configuration~\cite{ulutan2020vsgnet} and the type of the objects\cite{liu2020consnet}.
+Therefore, we combine relative spatial configurations with object semantics to guide the queries throughout the network.
+With the help of our proposed guided attention, we successfully encode the spatial contextual information in these queries.